blakeblackshear/frigate/docs/docs/frigate/installation.md

 - `/media/frigate/clips`: Used for snapshot storage.
 In the future, it will likely be renamed from `clips` to `snapshots`.
 The file structure here cannot be modified and isn't intended to be browsed or managed manually.
 - `/media/frigate/recordings`: Internal system storage for recording segments.
 The file structure here cannot be modified and isn't intended to be browsed or managed manually.
 - `/media/frigate/exports`: Storage for clips and timelapses that have been exported via the WebUI or API.
 - `/tmp/cache`: Cache location for recording segments.
 Initial recordings are written here before being checked and converted to mp4 and moved to the recordings folder.
 Segments generated via the `clip.mp4` endpoints are also concatenated and processed here.
-Volume type [`tmpfs`](https://en.wikipedia.org/wiki/Tmpfs) recommended.
+It is recommended to use a [`tmpfs`](https://docs.docker.com/storage/tmpfs/) mount for this.
 - `/dev/shm`: Internal cache for raw decoded frames in shared memory.
 It is not recommended to modify this directory or map it with docker.
 The minimum size is impacted by the `shm-size` calculations below.

 #### Common docker compose storage configurations